the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 ## Faction Warfare / War Decs / Killrights

 Looking at your Character sheet Interactions tab then the Kill rights section, double check you have no kill rights against you.
 Having a killright available to you is perfectly fine.
 Then open your corporation window and make sure your corporation is not enrolled in factional warfare or has an active War Dec.
+If you have any of the above you will be asked to fix them before joining the fleet.

 ![](war.png)